 Simple English definitions for legal terms

-Read a random definition: oblivion
+Read a random definition: primary-line injury

 The hypothetical monopolist test is a way to determine if a company has too much power in a certain market.
 To do this, we ask if a pretend company that has a monopoly on the product could raise the price a little bit and still make money.
 If the answer is yes, then the market is defined correctly.
 If the answer is no, then we need to include other products in the market to get a better understanding of the situation.
 This helps us figure out if the company is breaking any laws by having too much control over the market.